shenbinqian/WASSA_SharedTask/README.md

 # WASSA Shared Task 2022

 This is the project code for our participation in the WASSA Shared Task 2022 for empathy/distress prediction and emotion classification.
 Details of this shared task can be found at: https://codalab.lisn.upsaclay.fr/competitions/834#learn_the_details-overview.
-Method description can be found in our in-coming paper *SURREY-CTS-NLP at WASSA2022: An Experiment of Discourse and Sentiment Analysis for the Prediction of Empathy, Distress and Emotion*
+Method description can be found in our paper [*SURREY-CTS-NLP at WASSA2022: An Experiment of Discourse and Sentiment Analysis for the Prediction of Empathy, Distress and Emotion*](https://aclanthology.org/2022.wassa-1.29/)

 ## Data